talk2car/Talk2Car/README.md

 # <a name="changelog"></a>Changelog

+- 8th January, 2023: Talk2Car-Trajectory support in Talk2Car class and added it to extensions section.
 - 13th September, 2022: Added Talk2Car-RegSeg dataset in extensions section.
 - 26th July, 2022: Added Talk2Car-Destination support in Talk2Car.
 - 3rd July, 2022: Added Talk2Car-Destination dataset in the extensions section.